Retire by stateFigures verified May 31, 2026

 A property tax rebate may apply

-To offset rising bills, Montana has offered homeowners a one-time rebate of up to $400 on property taxes paid, with eligibility rules about owning and living in the home.
-The state revenue department posts the current details each year.
+To take some of the sting out, Montana has offered homeowners a one-time rebate of up to $400 on property taxes paid.
+You have to own and live in the home to qualify.
+The state posts the current rules each year.

 Montana Department of Revenue